mustafahayat/Kafka-Project/README.md

 # Kafka-Project
 To   learn Kafka and build real time data streaming application

-The source code of the project is divided into different branches, check them out and download it.
+# The source code of the project is divided into different branches, check them out and download it.
+# the Kafka basics like Producer, consumer and Kafka Twitter producer is in the Kafka basic branch.

 Kafka Mostly used Commends are: